Amanieu/parking_lot/README.md

 4. Unlock the queue.
 5. Call `before_sleep`.
 6. Sleep until we are unparked or `timeout` is reached.
+7. If the park timed out, call `timed_out`.
-7. Return `true` if we were unparked by another thread, `false` otherwise.
+8. Return `true` if we were unparked by another thread, `false` otherwise.

 ```rust,ignore
 unsafe fn unpark_one(key: usize,